george-labs/george-backend-hiring/docs/assumptions.md

     duplicates only consist of words with exactly the same chars
     so: mary = mary -> true
         mary. = mary -> false

+## Iteration 5

+t1: in: Humpty-Dumpty sat on a wall.
+Humpty-Dumpty had a great fall.
+    out: 7, 6

+t2: in: mary-had a lil lamb
+    out: 3,3

+t3: in: mary had a lil lamb
+    out: 4,4

+t4: in: a-a
+    out: 1,1

+t5: in: a-
+    out: 0,0

+t6: in: -a
+    out: 0,0

+Assumption:
+    a word is counted as one word instead of two if it contains a hyphen so if a hyphen is encapsulated by alphabetical letters its counted as one word but only one hyphen
+    words are only split by whitespaces